martin-riedl/homematic-gqls/README.rst

 Setup
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
-Clone this repo.
+Clone this repo

     .. code-block::

         git clone https://github.com/martin-riedl/homematic-gqls

 #.
-Get authtoken
+Obtain authtoken from Homematic IP Cloud

         #.
 Follow the instructions from `homematicip-rest-api <https://github.com/coreGreenberet/homematicip-rest-api>`_ to obtain an `authtoken` for your homematicIP cloud account (hereby a file `config.ini` is created).
         #.
 Copy the resulting file `config.ini` into the main directory of this repository.